zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 [Diagram for integration]

 By the way, Our demo app is an iOS app, that is built via SwiftUI and Swift package.
-If you like you can also use UIKit or podfile.
+If you like you can also use UIKit or Podfile.
 It's worth pointing out that this architecture is suitable for Android as well.
-We choose iOS here because we are familar with them.
+We choose iOS here because we are familiar with them.

 #### Build-time integration